2011 Monterrey casino attack: Attack

-Minutes before 2:00 PM on 25 August 2011 in Monterrey, Nuevo León, twelve members of the criminal group Los Zetas, along with one of its leaders, met at "El Gran Pastor" restaurant located on Gonzalitos avenue, just a few blocks away from the casino.
+Minutes before 2:00 PM on August 25, 2011, in Monterrey, Nuevo León, twelve members of the criminal group Los Zetas, along with one of its leaders, met at El Gran Pastor restaurant located on Gonzalitos Avenue, just a few blocks away from the casino.
 The cartel members ate cabrito in a "special meeting," where they were given orders to carry out the attack at the Casino Royale.

-According to the perpetrators, the attack was intended to send a message to the owner of the casino for failing to pay an extortion.
-By 3:00 PM, the Zetas left the restaurant and headed to a Pemex gas station in Valle Verde neighborhood to collect barrels of gasoline.
-Two separate surveillance videos issued by the governor confirmed that two pick-up trucks arrived at the gas station to fill up big containers of gasoline before setting off on Gonzalitos avenue.
-While driving through the avenue, the second video captured the moment when the convoy headed towards the site.
+According to the perpetrators, the attack was intended to send a message to the owner of the casino for failing to pay extortion money.
+By 3:00 PM, the Zetas left the restaurant and headed to a Pemex station in the Valle Verde neighborhood to fill barrels of gasoline.
+Two separate surveillance videos supplied by the governor confirmed this and showed the two pickups driving away down Gonzalitos Avenue.
+While driving down the avenue, the second video captured the moment when the convoy turned toward the casino.

-The perpetrators arrived at the casino at approximately 3:50 PM in a convoy of four vehicles: a Mini Cooper, a Chevrolet Equinox, a blue GMC and a grey VW Beetle.
+The perpetrators arrived there at approximately 3:50 PM in a convoy of four vehicles: a Mini Cooper, a Chevrolet Equinox, a blue GMC and a grey VW Beetle.
 In the first minute and a half, several armed men, about eight or nine, stormed the casino while some people inside managed to escape.
-The criminals then ordered the people inside to hurry their way out, but many of them were scared and decided to hide inside the casino.
-Witnesses claim that one of the gunmen struck the receptionist with his assault rifle before the other triggermen doused the gasoline inside the premise from the tanks they had bought at the gas station.
+The criminals then ordered the people inside to hurry out, but many of them were scared and decided to hide.
+Witnesses claim that one of the gunmen struck the receptionist with his assault rifle before the other triggermen spread the gasoline inside the premises.

 The crowd of 150 croupiers and customers, mostly women, stampeded inside the casino from the game area to the bathrooms, stairways, and blocked emergency exits.
-Some of them reportedly heard gunfire and explosion that they thought were grenade detonations.
-Some people managed to leave through the main entrance, but after a few minutes this became impossible due to the fire spreading; several others were hurt in the stampede, as panic descended on the scene.
-All of the 52 victims died from suffocation due to carbon monoxide poisoning because they were hiding in bathrooms and offices after trying to escape from the aggressors.
+Some of them reportedly heard gunfire and explosions that they thought were grenade detonations.
+While some people managed to leave through the main entrance, after a few minutes this became impossible due to the spreading fire; several people were hurt in the stampede as panic descended on the scene.
+All 52 victims died of suffocation from carbon monoxide poisoning after hiding in bathrooms and offices.
 It was later confirmed that the emergency exits in the casino were locked.

-In only three minutes, the perpetrators burned the establishment and managed to flee the scene – only to be captured by the surveillance video.
-When the emergency crew finally decided to smash down the walls of the casino, they found the corpses littered in huge piles inside the bathrooms, stairs, and game tables.
-By the next morning, the Mexican authorities confirmed that 52 people had died, while dozens more were in the hospital.
+In only three minutes, the perpetrators had started the fire and fled the scene, only to be captured on surveillance video.
+When the emergency crews tore down the walls of the smoldering casino, they found corpses littered in huge piles inside the bathrooms, the stairwells, and under game tables.
+By the next morning, the Mexican authorities confirmed that 52 people had died, while dozens more had been admitted to the hospital.